agentburrito/TravelGPT/README.md

 # TravelGPT
-A small project that aims to create travel itineraries at different locations using ChatGPT.
+Next.js frontend for a small project that aims to create travel itineraries at different locations using ChatGPT.